franzliedke/auth-fluxbb/README.md

 ### Step 4: Enable the new authentication adapter

-In your application, edit the `app/config/auth.php` file and set the `driver` option to "fluxbb", so that it looks like this:
+In your application, edit the `app/config/auth.php` file and set the `driver` option to "fluxbb1", so that it looks like this:

-    'driver' => 'fluxbb',
+    'driver' => 'fluxbb1',

 ## Usage

 Once installed, you can use the authentication feature of Laravel as you always do, with Laravel magically using FluxBB's database and cookie behind the scenes.

+**Note**: This package will not work if your FluxBB installation uses a SQLite2 database, as this database type is not supported by Laravel.